Insight: Turkish generals look to life beyond prison bars

 Now around 20 percent of serving generals are in prison accused of plots against Prime Minister Tayyip Erdogan, imaginatively codenamed Sledgehammer, Ergenekon, Blonde Girl, Moonlight.

-"We spend our time writing letters and books," said one senior officer held at a military prison in the Hadimkoy neighborhood of Istanbul.
+"We spend our time writing letters and books," said one senior officer held at a military prison in the Hadimkoy neighbourhood of Istanbul.

 "To explain how the future of our country has been darkened, putting the screams of our souls down on paper," he added in comments relayed to Reuters through his lawyer.